latifaabdullayeva/Thesis/Readme.md

 # Project Title
 Understanding Autonomous Device Behavior in a Social Internet of Things environment though Personality Traits

-* The source code repository of a project is at [GitHub ThesisScripts](https://github.com/latifaabdullayeva/AutonomousSystemThesis)
+* The source code repository of a project is at [GitHub Thesis Scripts](https://github.com/latifaabdullayeva/AutonomousSystemThesis)

-* The presentation for thesis is at [GitHub Presentation](https://github.com/latifaabdullayeva/AutonomousSystemThesis/tree/master/Thesis%20Presentation)
+* The presentation for thesis is at [GitHub Thesis Presentation](https://github.com/latifaabdullayeva/AutonomousSystemThesis/tree/master/Thesis%20Presentation)

 # Building the document